-The college/university has a 100% smoke and tobacco-free campus policy that prohibits all smoking and use of all tobacco products including cigarettes, electronic smoking devices (e.g. e-cigarettes, e-hookah, vape pen, etc.), smokeless tobacco, snuff, chew, snus, cigars, hookah, juuls and pipes.
+The college has a 100% smoke and tobacco-free campus policy that strictly prohibits all smoking and use of tobacco products including cigarettes, electronic smoking devices (i.e. e-cigarettes, e-hookah, vape pen, etc.), smokeless tobacco, snuff, chew, snus, cigars, hookah, and pipes, on Kennebec Valley Community College property, including buildings, parking lots and within privately or publicly owned vehicles on KVCC property, by any staff, students, visitors, contractors, etc.

 The sale, advertisement, promotion and/or free distribution of all tobacco products, including electronic smoking devices, and paraphernalia, is prohibited at all times, on campus and at all campus sponsored events, including by any student group or organization.